jjimenezshaw/Leaflet.UTM/README.md

 This method is automatically used by javascript when need to convert to string, for instance, when adding to another string.

 #### `latLng()`
 Creates an L.LatLng object, converting the UTM coordinates.
 If both `band` and `southHemi` attributes are defined, `band` has priority to determine the hemisphere, and therefore the latitude.
+If neither `band` nor `southHemi` are defined, an exception is thrown.
+Returns a `null` object if converted latitude is out of [-90, 90].

+#### `normalize()`
+Returns a new object, with the values on the proper zone, band, etc. Internally it converts to latLng and then to utm.
+Returns `null` if converted latitude is out of [-90, 90], or conversion is not possible.

 #### `equals(other)`
 Compares the object with `other`.
+It compares the lat and lng values, not the utm parameters (that means that both represent the same point in Earth).
+Returns false if any conversion is failing.

 #### `clone()`
 Creates a copy of itself.

 #### Factory `L.utm(...)`
 Creates an utm object.
 Accepts an object with attribures: x, y, zone, band, southHemi.
+This method does not check that input values make sense.
+You can set values far away from the proper zone, or wrong band.
+This may be obviously a problem when you call `latLng()` method.
+Values out of the zone but near work perfectly.
+Use the method `normalize()` to normalize it, or simply to check the input.

 ## Running tests
 Install dependencies and run tests: